hugh-bowie/instagram-bot/README.md

 ## ▶️ Useage

-You must give this Bot Accounts to engage with.
-Add them or remove them to the targetAccounts.js Array.
+- Set login credentials in local .env file
+- Add existing acocunts you wish to engage the users of in /src/accountList.js

 `node ig.js`